AJFrio/AIDev/README.md

 ## Branch and PR Management

 ### Automatic Branch Creation
-- Default branch name: `ai-assistant-YYYYMMDD-HHMMSS`
+- Default branch name: `ai-dev-YYYYMMDD-HHMMSS`
 - Custom branch names can be specified with `--branch`
 - Branches are created from the repository's default branch